browscap/browscap-php/README.md

 NOTE: Please look into the [WurflCache](https://github.com/mimmi20/WurflCache) package for infomation about the other cache adapters.

-##using the full browscap.ini file
+## Using the full browscap.ini file

 ```php
 $bc = new \BrowscapPHP\Browscap();
 $bc->update(\BrowscapPHP\Helper\IniLoader::PHP_INI_FULL);
 ```

-##setting up a proxy configuration
+## Setting up a proxy configuration

 If you are behind a proxy or need a spcific configuration, you have to set up a client instance.
 See into the [Guzzle documentation](http://docs.guzzlephp.org/en/latest/) for more information about this.